 Subsequent use of frozen embryos

 These frozen embryos can be subsequently used for frozen embryo transfer (TEC), in a natural or simulated ovulatory cycle, without the need for another egg retrieval.
-These supernumerary embryos are mainly used if the first uterine transfer of a fresh embryo has not worked and it could also be used for a second pregnancy.
+These supernumerary embryos are mainly used if the first uterine transfer of a fresh embryo did not produce the expected results.
+It can also also be used for a second pregnancy.

-Most of the time, vitrified embryos are frozen the day before a uterine transfer, in order to ensure their survival and growth overnight.
+Most of the time, vitrified embryos are frozen the day before a uterine transfer, in order to ensure their survival and overnight growth.

 With such embryos, the chances of pregnancy are as good or even better than with a fresh transfer.